ibexa/documentation-developer/docs/migrating/migrating_to_v3.md

 #### Referencing controller actions

-To reference controller, you now need to use `serviceOrFqcn::method` syntax instead of `bundle:controller:action`:
+To reference a controller, you now need to use `serviceOrFqcn::method` syntax instead of `bundle:controller:action`:

 **Use:** `controller: My\ExampleBundle\Controller\DefaultController::articleViewAction`